-‘Don’t get vaccinated’: Fake funeral home used to promote coronavirus shots
+‘Don’t get vaccinated’: Fake funeral home is used to promote coronavirus shots

 Stacy Wood, a professor at North Carolina State University who studies coronavirus vaccine promotion, said the BooneOakley’s campaign was probably too high-pressure to change an unvaccinated person’s mind.
 If anything, she said, it risks reinforcing their stance.

-“In studying how people make choices, marketers have found that when people feel pushed to one particular choice and this pressure is enough that it makes them feel like their actual freedom to choose is being impinged upon,” Wood said.
+“In studying how people make choices, marketers have found that when people feel pushed to one particular choice, and this pressure is enough, that it makes them feel like their actual freedom to choose is being impinged upon,” Wood said.
 “I can understand that the fake funeral truck stunt was embraced by the vaccinated as the relief of dark humor in a tense situation — it’s an effective joke, but not effective marketing.”

 Scott Ratzan, an expert in health communication from City University of New York, voiced similar doubts.
-“That kind of fear doesn’t move people when they know there are people who have had covid and haven’t died,” sad Razan, whose research has involved interviewing vaccine-hesitant people across the country.
+“That kind of fear doesn’t move people when they know there are people who have had covid and haven’t died,” said Razan, whose research has involved interviewing vaccine-hesitant people across the country.

-Oakley said he was well aware the ad would strike a nerve and was glad to take a chance on an unconventional campaign.
+Oakley said he was aware that the ad would strike a nerve and was glad to take a chance on an unconventional campaign.
 “Anything that we can do to get people vaccinated,” he said.
 “If it gets one person to change their mind, it’s worth every penny.”

 StarMed officials welcomed the BooneOakley’s offbeat approach.
 The company’s chief medical officer, Arin Piramzadian, told the Charlotte Observer he was “100 percent for it” if it saves a single patient’s life.